 Last mile delivery for eCommerce: post-pandemic

-First published by Mandy, on 04 May 2020Last mile delivery
+First published by Admin, on 04 May 2020Last mile delivery

 Faced with a daunting multitude of challenges - from worries about health and safety, to supply chain disruptions and shifts in consumer demand - eCommerce businesses have much to adapt to during the COVID-19 pandemic.
 While the state has reached out to offer financial assistance1, economic forecasts remain bleak.